 Welcoming Rodney Green Onboard As New Golf General Manager

-Columbia Association (CA) is pleased to welcome Rodney Green as the new General Manager at Hobbit’s Glen Golf Club and Fairway Hills Golf Club.
-Current General Manager, Joan Lovelace, will stay on board as Head Golf Pro/Director of Player Development, devoting her time to golf instruction.
+Columbia Association (CA) is pleased to welcome Rodney Green as the new general manager at Hobbit’s Glen Golf Club and Fairway Hills Golf Club.
+Joan Lovelace, current general manager, will stay on board as head golf pro and director of player development, devoting her time to golf instruction.
 Green’s first official day at CA will be Monday, May 10.

 To learn more about Green, check out our Q&A below!

 What age did you start playing golf?

 Who is your golf idol?

 My dad and uncle were both PGA Golf Professionals.
 I watched them growing up and I knew that a career in golf was going to be in my future.

 What do you love most about the game of golf?

 It’s an awesome way to network and build relationships.
 I’ve met some of the most interesting people in the world and some of my most lasting friendships were established on the golf course.